-Other than litigation described above, we are not aware of any pending legal proceedings to which we are a party or of which any of our property is subject the adverse outcome of which, individually or in the aggregate, is likely to have a material adverse effect on our financial position or results of operations.
+We recently settled pending litigation and disputes with to Urigen, et. al, and with Corwin, Kammer, et. al. These matters and settlements are more fully described in the footnotes (Note 12) to our Condensed Consolidated Financial Statements.
+We are not aware of any pending legal proceedings to which we are a party or of which any of our property is subject the adverse outcome of which, individually or in the aggregate, is likely to have a material adverse effect on our financial position or results of operations.